Billlhw/input-method/README.md

 # input-method
-Loads data from files in the data directory upon execution, and then outputs the Chinese characters corresponding to the pinyin spelling inputted by the use.
+Loads data from files in the data directory upon execution, then outputs the Chinese characters corresponding to the pinyin spelling inputted by the user.
 Sample execution:
 ```
 > z